cnr-isti-vclab/MoReLab/README.md

 </p>

 ### Environment setup and installation of requirements
-Open Anaconda Powershell prompt and enter the following commands:

-- Create a Python 3.8 environment by entering the command:
+- Open Anaconda Powershell prompt and create a Python 3.8 environment by entering the command:
 ~~~
 conda create --name morelab_env python=3.8
 ~~~